Maikon/personal_blog/_drafts/multi_tenant_whitelabel_application_phoenix.md

 image: assets/images/blog-image.png
 ---

+___This blog post originally appeared on the [Red Squirrel Blog](https://medium.com/redsquirrel-tech/create-a-multi-tenant-whitelabel-application-in-elixir-phoenix-part-i-working-with-subdomains-5d17c7556e6a).___

 In this series of posts of I'll explain what whitelabel, multi-tenant applications are and how a basic example of that could look like in Elixir and Phoenix.

 The posts in these series are: